Biology Course Descriptions

 307 (4) Microbiology.
 Fundamentals of microbiology including a study of the history of microbiology, cell structure, physiology and growth, clinical significance, taxonomy and genetics, and ecology of microorganisms and their effects on humans and their environment.
 Emphasis will be placed on the bacteria, but viruses, fungi, protistans, and protozoans will also be discussed.
 Three class periods; one 2-hour laboratory period per week.
 Prerequisite: BI 112; CH 111.
 (Fall, Spring, Summer)

-310 (4) Comparative Vertebrate Morphology.
+310 (4) Comparative Vertebrate Anatomy.
 Anatomy of selected vertebrates with emphasis on the functional aspects of homologous structures.
 Two class periods; two 2-hour laboratory periods per week.
 Prerequisite: BI 112.
 (Fall, odd-numbered years)

 311 (4) Animal Physiology.
 The basic physiological processes of animals.
 Three class periods; one 3-hour laboratory period per week.
 Prerequisites: BI 112; CH 112, 112L; BI 310 is recommended.
 (Spring)